2/9/2024

 Stefan Tanda

 Great, thank you.
 So let me end the call by zooming out a bit.
 Again, we are closing out the very successful year with 2023.
-It's really the company and all of our businesses are much stronger than a year ago.
-There's many of the initiatives and projects that we kicked off during the pandemic are now coming to fruition and our enhanced execution capabilities are being put to work in our factories and in the marketplace.
-And as we talked about, we are executing the ambitious plan that we shared with you at the Invest Today in last September and have a very strong focus on both the top line and on productivity gains, ensuring that our bottom line grows faster than the top line and keeping us on this double digit EPS growth trajectory.
+It's really the company and all of our businesses are much stronger than a year ago, as many of the initiatives and projects that we kicked off during the pandemic are now coming to fruition.
+And our enhanced execution capabilities are being put to work in our factories and in the marketplace.
+And as we talked about, we are executing the ambitious plan that we shared with you at Invest Today in last September and have a very strong focus on both the top line and on productivity gains, ensuring that our bottom line growth grows faster than the top line and keeping us on this double digit EPS growth trajectory.
 So as we enter 2024, we have strong pipelines and a growing order book.
-We expect the momentum to continue, even though as we just talked about, we see pockets of economic weakness in some of our regional end markets.
-We also entered the year with a number of productivity and cost reduction efforts well underway, mid-flight, so to speak, and they will keep adding to the bottom line throughout 24 and into 25.
-And then in addition to that, our teams are eager to find additional productivity opportunities.
-We just had a leadership event last week.
+We expect the momentum to continue.
+Even though, as we just talked about, we see pockets of economic weakness in some of our regional end markets.
+We also entered the year with a number of productivity and cost reduction efforts well underway, mid-flight, so to speak.
+And they will keep adding to the bottom line throughout 24 and into 25.
+And then in addition to that, our teams are eager to find additional productivity opportunities We just had a leadership event last week.
 It's really becoming a point of pride in the company and taking root in our culture, just like innovation and sustainability.
-We are increasing the competitiveness of regional footprints with our actions that we talked about in Europe, in Asia, including a joint venture, and in North America, including expanding our Mexican capacity for the North American market.
+We are increasing the competitiveness of regional footprints with our actions that we talked about in Europe, in Asia, now including a joint venture, and in North America, including expanding our Mexican capacity for the North American markets.
 Our strong balance sheet allows us to continue to invest in future growth and productivity investments.
-As you know, we are fans of bite-sized bolt-on partnerships and acquisitions and have developed a solid track record to deliver against those, as well as return funds to shareholders.
-So when you consider all the puts and takes for the coming period, it's proprietary drug delivery systems will continue to grow even after the strong year 23 and remain inside the growth target of our overall pharma growth target.
-Injectables for sure will not repeat the ERP issue and it's benefiting from a strong pipeline in biologics and otherwise.
-We didn't talk about digital health, but this project win that we have with Biogen, again, the press release is coming out in 15 minutes or so, both well for our digital health business as we start to more and more operate digital health solutions for our clients.
-Elsewhere, fragrance will continue to grow, also after a year of double-digit growth.
-We anticipate the North American is talking to abate, and Asia is pulling nicely while China recovery is a bit more muted, India starts to really pull much stronger and our expenses, whether it's SG&A or manufacturing fixed costs are coming down.
-So when you sum that all up, that both well for 2024 and beyond, and we look forward to discuss in more detail with you on the road.
+As you know, we are fans of bite-sized, bolt-on partnerships and acquisitions and have developed a solid track record to deliver against those, as well as return funds to shareholders.
+So when you consider all the puts and takes for the coming period, our proprietary drug delivery systems will continue to grow. even after the strong year 23 and remain inside the growth target of our overall pharma growth target.
+Injectables for sure will not repeat the ERP issue and is benefiting from a strong pipeline in biologics and otherwise.
+We didn't talk about digital health, but this project win that we have with Biogen, again, the press release is coming out in 15 minutes or so. bodes well for our digital health business as we start to more and more operate digital health solutions for our clients.
+Elsewhere, fragrance will continue to grow also after a year of double-digit growth.
+We anticipate that North America is starting to abate and Asia is pulling nicely while China recovery is a bit more muted.
+India starts to really pull much stronger.
+And our expenses, whether it's SG&A or manufacturing fixed costs, are coming down.
+So when you sum that all up, that bodes well for 2024 and beyond, and we look forward to discuss in more detail with you on the road.
 Thanks for joining.

 speaker